IMAGINARY/kiosk-browser/README.md

 as well as analyzing common problems with audio and video output such as flipped audio channels or screen tearing.
 Additionally, it displays basic network configuration and other system information.

+## Local debugging

+The developer console can be opened either via the menu, the `-d`/`--dev` CLI options or by sending the `SIGUSR1` signal to the main process.

 ## Remote debugging

 By default, the kiosk-browser will open the port 9222 on localhost for remote debugging.